intel/mlir-extensions/docs/rfcs/XeGPU.md

 #sg_map_at_tf32 = xegpu.sg_map<wi_layout = [16, 1], wi_data = [1, 1]>   // WI data distribute from [16, 8] to [8, 1]
 ```

-User must use for the WI data distribution of  2d load data prepared for DPAS on ARC.
+User must use for the WI data distribution of 2d block load and store to work with DPAS on ARC.
 Not using this sg_map defined here leads to undefined behavior.
 ```mlir
 # assert (wi_layout[0] x wi_layout[1] == SIMD_LANE) // ARC SIMD_LANE = 8
 For matrix A